ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-21
+## 2024-12-09

-Tech exploration day
+Random coding thoughts

-> Programming is the art of telling another human what one wants the computer to do.
+> First, solve the problem.
+Then, write the code.

 *Auto-generated commit for activity tracking*